 The best starting point is to look at the Google Nest range, which includes a security camera, a thermostat, a doorbell and a smoke alarm.
 The range also includes smart speakers, Chromecasts streaming sticks, and a smart display.

 But that’s only part of it.
 You can use pretty much any device with the “works with Google Assistant” label, meaning you can use thousands of devices.
 There are smart bulbs, blinds, plug-in-and-play power sockets, and more.

 And that’s without mentioning brands such as Sony, LG, and Philips Hues, which offer products that work with the Google Home app to allow seamless control.

 The biggest problem is Wi-Fi is limited by bandwidth.
 Using a few smart home devices on a Wi-Fi network is fine.
 However, the more devices you add, the slower the network becomes, leading to lag in communication between devices.
-Hence why other systems use a proprietary protocol.

 Some manufacturers will label products as working with Google Assistant.
 However, in reality, you can only control a few functions, meaning you’re not really any better off than before.

 While you can build routines that help you to automate your life and simplify operating multiple devices at once, the app doesn’t provide the flexibility of other home automation systems.

 It’s also worth being aware that Google only offers customer support for their products and not for 3rd party devices.
 So it might take some time for you to get devices working together or to learn they are incompatible.